-She had read John and Mercedes Tichenor study: Understanding teachers perspectives on professionalism.
-Where they quote Hugh Socket (1993) who ‘identifies five major aspects of professionalism for teachers: character, commitment to change and continuous improvement, subject knowledge, pedagogical knowledge, and obligations and working relationships beyond the classroom’.
+To understand how best to become a professional teacher, Hugh Socket (1993) ‘identifies five major aspects of professionalism for teachers: character, commitment to change and continuous improvement, subject knowledge, pedagogical knowledge, and obligations and working relationships beyond the classroom’.
 Understanding Teachers’ Perspectives on Professionalism, Tichenor (2005).

-The Professional Teaching standards require teachers to commit to change and continuous improvement.
+The teaching standards require teachers to commit to change and continuous improvement.
 There is nothing worse than seeing a student stop learning, the same is true for teachers.

 The Teaching Standards offer a common language and framework to measure teacher professionalism.
 We should not be afraid of them but make them our friend and use them as a means of professional self assessment.

-Professional development days can be beneficial but you can’t leave it there.
+PD days can be beneficial but you can’t leave it there.
 Being a professional teacher means we must be proactive and take responsibility for our own development.
 Don’t just sit there and complain.

 I am a powerful advocate for teachers taking ownership of their own PD.
 Taking responsibility for my own development enhances and transforms my teaching practice and many aspects of my personal life.

-When a professional teacher is on the case, everybody relaxes because they know the job will be done right.
-That is the level we all want to reach in the field of teaching if that is your calling.
-Your students will feel more cared for and at ease.
+When a professional teacher is on the case, everyone relaxes because they know the job will be done right.
+That is the level we all want to attain in the field of teaching if that is our calling.

 Your lesson plans are in order, your room is prepared and your paperwork is organised.
 At no time do you have to pause and get yourself together when you are in the process of teaching your students.

 You not only know what you are going to do each moment of the teaching day, you know what your students are going to do as well.
-That is professionalism and it will make a world of difference in how your teaching goes.
+That is being a professional teacher and it will make a world of difference in how your teaching goes.

 While the curriculum is the content that education departments mandate must be taught, we teachers have control over, how the curriculum is delivered.
-An inspired, talented and professional teacher, can energise dull content and find ways to link it to real life.
+A professional teacher, can energise dull content and find ways to link it to real life.
 While an unmotivated teacher can demolish the most imaginative curriculum with poor delivery.

-A professional teacher also responds to interruptions and even disturbances calmly.
+Being a professional teacher, means responding to interruptions and even disturbances calmly.
 You have seen it before and you know what to do.
 Of course developing a knowledge of curriculum and pedagogy to where you really do know what to do in each circumstance takes time.
 If you are completely prepared in every other respect, interruptions won’t throw you.